Wagner Group: Burkina Faso anger over Russian mercenary link

 "Today, Russian mercenaries are on our northern border.
 Burkina Faso has now entered into an arrangement to go along with Mali in employing the Wagner forces there," he said.

-He also claimed that Burkina Faso had ceded a mine, reportedly with gold reserves, near the border with Ghana in exchange for the group's services to deal with the militant insurgency that began in 2015.
+He also said that Burkina Faso had ceded a mine, reportedly with gold reserves, near the border with Ghana in exchange for the group's services to deal with the militant insurgency that began in 2015.

+In recent weeks, hundreds of people fleeing militants attacks in Burkina Faso have crossed the border into northern Ghana.

-But so far, there has not been any official confirmation about an agreement between the Wagner Group and Burkina Faso, even though Prime Minister Apollinaire Kyelem recently visited Russia.
+So far, there has not been any official confirmation about an agreement between the Wagner Group and Burkina Faso, even though Prime Minister Apollinaire Kyelem recently visited Russia.

 The reports that Mali was working with Wagner fighters were one reason why France withdrew its forces from the country in August - after nearly a decade of helping to fight jihadist fighters in the country.

 The details of any pact between Mali and the mercenary group, which has been accused of committing atrocities in the country, including killing civilians, remains unclear.

-The military describes them as instructors.
+Jihadists attacks have continued in many parts of the country despite the presence of the Russian mercenaries, described as instructors by Mali's military authorities.

 Wagner also has fighters in Libya, Central African Republic and Mozambique.